ePages-de/epages-devportal/_posts/2019/2019-05-04-react-hooks-what-all-the-fuss-is-about.md

 **Class-components**, on the other hand, are a bit more complex.
 They also take props and render UI, but on top of that keep a state and have different so-called lifecycle methods.
 So if, for instance, you wanted to update your state once some of your props changed, you would use a class-component to do that.

-And that's where hooks come in. **Hooks allow you to do all the things you previously needed classes for, inside a function-component.** :tada:
+And that's where hooks come in. **Hooks allow you to do all the things you previously needed classes for, inside a function-component.** 🎉

 #### What Makes Them So Great?